microsoftgraph/microsoft-graph-training/tutorials/includes/power-automate/04-authorize-connector.md

 > [!IMPORTANT]
 > The following steps requires that you are logged in with administrator privileges.

-In [Microsoft Power Automate](https://flow.microsoft.com), go to the **Data** menu item on the left and choose the **Connections** page.
+In [Microsoft Power Automate](https://powerautomate.microsoft.com), go to the **Data** menu item on the left and choose the **Connections** page.
 Choose the **New Connection** link.

 ![A screen shot of the New connection button](../../images/power-automate/new-connection.png)

-Find your custom connector and complete the connection by clicking the plus button.
+Find your custom connector and complete the connection by selecting it, then choosing **Create**.
 Sign in with your Office 365 tenant administrator's Azure Active Directory account.

 ![A screen shot of the connections list](../../images/power-automate/connection-sign-in.png)